madsehansen/MediocreProgramming/Material/UnitTests/unit_test.md

   * Users
 - If the unit tests are very good, the system tests are basically checking if all wiring between components is in place

+### Other tests that can be automated
+- Many other tests can be automated, use the imagination
+- Automating more tests can help avoiding rot
+  * Performance - can the system deliver the performance needed
+  * Visibility of data - can the system display all data
+  * Common user operations - has the workflow been disrupted
+  * Memory leaks - does the system leak memory
+  * Stability - can the system operate without failure for a long time
+  * Text completeness - are all texts there, for all languages and all formats
+- This list is not complete, any testing/feature that can be checked automatically may qualify
+- Testing all the things will be a huge endeavour, select what gives most value
+- Look for common problems that occur during development, can they be tested automatically so that they are detected early?

 ### All tests shall be minimal to check what needs to be checked at this level
 - This means that large scale tests do not check what smaller scale tests have checked
 - Unit tests checks all the details of the unit, including quality and error handling